scalecube/scalecube-vaultenv/README.md

 # Scalecube VaultEnvironment

-ScaleCube VaultEnvironment is an utility for reading static secrets from Vault server and running with them a command or a script.
+Scalecube VaultEnvironment is an utility for reading static secrets from Vault server and running with them a command or a script.

 ## Usage